AMENDED & RESTATED CORPORATE GOVERNANCE PRINCIPLES

 Limitation on Other Board Service: Although the Board does not believe that its members should be prohibited from serving on boards of other organizations, the Nominating Committee and the Board will take into account the nature of, and time involved in, a Director's service on other boards and/or committees in evaluating the suitability of individual Directors and making its recommendations to the Company's stockholders.
 Notwithstanding the foregoing, members of the Board may not serve on the boards of directors of more than two (2) other public companies at the same time they are serving on the Board.
 The Board may, however, make exceptions to this standard as it deems appropriate in the interest of the Company's stockholders.
 Service on other Boards and/or committees should be consistent with the Company's Ethics and Business Conduct Policy.

 Stock Ownership: The Company believes that it is beneficial to the Company's interests if the Directors are also stockholders with a financial interest in the Company, as stock ownership allies the interests of the Directors with the Company's general stockholders.
-Therefore, all directors are required to own 2,500 shares in the Company, without restrictions, as designated by the Organization and Compensation Committee (the "Compensation Committee") and ratified by the Board.
+Therefore, all directors are required to own a minimum number of shares in the Company equal to at least five times the annual cash stipend paid for service as a Director, without restrictions, as designated by the Organization and Compensation Committee (the "Compensation Committee") and ratified by the Board.
 Any newly elected Directors will be given one calendar year from the date of their election to comply with the requirements.

 Director Orientation and Continuing Education: Incoming Directors will be provided with an orientation program to familiarize them with the Company's structure and function, which may include visits to facilities, discussions with executive officers, and other activities as deemed necessary.